rust-lang/book/nostarch/chapter11.md

 </figcaption>
 </figure>

-We now have `extern crate adder` at the top, which we didn't need in the unit tests.
+We now have `extern crate adder` at the top, which we didn’t need in the unit tests.
 Each test in the `tests` directory is an entirely separate crate, so we need to import our library into each of them.
 This is also why `tests` is a suitable place to write integration-style tests: they use the library like any other consumer of it would, by importing the crate and using only the public API.

-We also don't need a `tests` module in this file.
-The whole directory won't be compiled unless we're running the tests, so we don't need to annotate any part of it with `#[cfg(test)]`.
-Also, each test file is already isolated into its own crate, so we don't need to separate the test code further.
+We also don’t need a `tests` module in this file.
+The whole directory won’t be compiled unless we’re running the tests, so we don’t need to annotate any part of it with `#[cfg(test)]`.
+Also, each test file is already isolated into its own crate, so we don’t need to separate the test code further.

-Let's run the integration tests, which also get run when we run `cargo test`:
+Let’s run the integration tests, which also get run when we run `cargo test`:

 ```text
 $ cargo test